AchrafKassioui/Learning-iOS-Dev/README.md

 *19 November 2023*

 String interpolation is the way you inject a value of some type into a placeholder that expects a string type.
-It's fancy name that refers to a common operation:
+It's the fancy name for calling this common operation:

 ```Swift
 var myVariable: Int = 10
 Text("\(myVariable)") // in SwiftUI, displays "10"
 ```

-Note that string interpolation requires to write the value inside a `""`, i.e. a string literal.
+Note that string interpolation requires to write the value inside a `""`, which is called a string literal.

 ## inout

 *18 November 2023*

-This is not a typo.
-It's indeed `inout`, not `input`.
+This is not a typo. `inout` not `input`.
 Consider the following two blocks of code:

 ```Swift
 var A: Int = 3